bopjesvla/party/README.md

 If you just want to alter core game mechanics (e.g. by adding a role or modifier), you only need Elixir, and you can run `mix test prolog` instead.

+If you need help or advice, log onto [rty.party](https://rty.party) and join the dev room at the bottom of the sidebar.

 ## Running your own server

   * Install Nodejs, Elixir and PostgreSQL